forseti-security/forseti-security/_docs/_latest/setup/install.md

 ### Run setup

   1. After you've started Cloud Shell, download Forseti.
-The installer is included.
+The installer is included in the `install/` directory.

       ```bash
       git clone https://github.com/GoogleCloudPlatform/forseti-security.git
       ```

-  1. Checking out a specific version of Forseti by tag, e.g. `v2.0.0.`.
+  1. Checking out a specific version of Forseti by tag, e.g. `v2.0.0.`

       ```bash
       # make sure you are in the forseti-security folder.